High School for Law, Advocacy and Community Justice (03M492)

 AP Courses

-Algebra II (Advanced Math), AP Calculus AB, AP English Literature and Composition, AP Psychology, AP Seminar, AP World History: Modern, Chemistry (Advanced Science), Other (College Course [Credited]), Social Studies (College Course [Credited]), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP Calculus AB, AP Computer Science Principles, AP English Language and Composition, AP English Literature and Composition, AP Psychology, AP Seminar, AP United States History, AP World History: Modern, Chemistry (Advanced Science), ELA (College Course [Credited]), World Languages (Advanced World Languages)

 Languages Offered